terra-campaigns/unsettled/campaigns/Book_01/directory/DuskmeadowFringe/TheChoir.md

 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`

-A traveling flock of crowns that answers questions.
-When it speaks, it sounds like countless human voices in unison, and as a price, it takes something meaningful from the questioner.
-Having no true physical form, it is unable to interact with the world physically.
 In case of injury to STR or DEX, it vanishes or detaches.

 {% endcomment %}

+A travelling flock of crowns that answers questions.
+When it speaks, it sounds like countless human voices in unison, and in return, it takes something meaningful from the questioner.
+Having no proper physical form, it is unable to interact with the world physically.